 Join us to chat about all things related to London transport on our new Facebook group, Londonist Roundel Ramblings — everyone welcome.

-Hanton Road — clearly inspired by the designs of Charles Holden — is one of many new buildings at Bekonscot Model Village in Beaconsfield.
+Hanton Road — clearly inspired by the designs of Charles Holden — is one of many newer buildings at Bekonscot Model Village in Beaconsfield.
 The tiny Underground station includes a cutaway pavement, allowing views down to platform level.

-According to @MrTimDunn, who designed the new additions to the village, Bekonscot Underground Railway 'probably joins the Metropolitan Railway near Amersham'.
+According to @MrTimDunn, who designed the additions to the village, Bekonscot Underground Railway 'probably joins the Metropolitan Railway near Amersham'.

 Bekonscot Model Village is the oldest in the world, and first opened in 1929.
 Much of it resembles the conurbations of north-west London, popularly known as Metroland.
 Look closely, and you can see plenty of other nods towards London.